currently Applying to the Chilean government For permission to run trips on the bordali.

 • Raft the Río Bordali, a rarely explored Class III and IV river flowing from Queulat Glacier

-• Helicopter access into a remote riverside wilderness
+• Journey into a remote riverside wilderness

-• High speed catamaran journey to the San Rafael Glacier
+• High-speed catamaran journey to the San Rafael Glacier

 • Guided hike in Queulat National Park to view the Ventisquero Colgante Hanging Glacier